Aggiornamento: 16 ago

 Discussions among relevant stakeholders on the Panel’s three proposed models are ongoing, given the complexity and significance of the issues and the need to ensure a comprehensive representation of global voices.
 While there appears to be momentum in support of the Internet Governance Forum Plus model, some have highlighted the need to continue examining the other two architectures, including how various features may complement that model.
 Member States are considering working with a multi-stakeholder task force to pilot the distributed co-governance model at the national or regional levels.

-In 2020, the General Assembly marks the seventy-fifth anniversary of the founding of the United Nations and the beginning of the decade of action for the Sustainable Development Goals.
+In 2020, the General Assembly marks the seventy-fifth anniversary of the founding of the United Nations and the beginning of a decade of action for the Sustainable Development Goals.
 Effective digital cooperation is instrumental in achieving the “future we want” and the ambitious goals of the 2030 Agenda for Sustainable Development.
 This is not something that any country, company or institution can achieve alone.

 The High-level Panel on Digital Cooperation was convened to advance proposals to strengthen cooperation in the digital space among Governments, the private sector, civil society, international organizations, academic institutions, the technical community and other relevant stakeholders.
 After close consideration of the Panel’s proposals, and with input from the multi-stakeholder round tables, the actions set out are envisaged to accelerate global digital cooperation, seizing on the opportunities that are presented by technology – while also mitigating the risks – so that progress towards achieving the Goals by 2030 can be made collectively.